hussius/deeplearning-biology/README.md

 Here, a “deep random forest” with five layers is used to improve predictions of which residues (amino acids) in a protein are physically interacting which each other.
 This is useful for predicting the overall structure of the protein (a very hard problem.)

+**A Deep Learning Model for Predicting Tumor Suppressor Genes and Oncogenes from PDB Structure** [[github](https://github.com/tavanaei/Cancer-Suppressor-Gene-Deep-Learning)][[bioRxiv preprint](https://www.biorxiv.org/content/early/2017/10/22/177378)]

+The authors use CNNs on feature maps extracted from protein 3D structures in the Protein Data Base (PDB) to predict oncogenes and tumor-suppressor genes.

 ## Metabolomics <a name="metabolomics"></a>

 **Deep Learning Accurately Predicts Estrogen Receptor Status in Breast Cancer Metabolomics Data** [[code](http://pubs.acs.org/doi/suppl/10.1021/acs.jproteome.7b00595/suppl_file/pr7b00595_si_001.pdf)][[paper](http://pubs.acs.org/doi/full/10.1021/acs.jproteome.7b00595)]